mbaumer/us_hep_funding/docs/_states/CA.md

 [Back to top](#top)
 ## CA-18 -- Rep. Anna G. Eshoo (D) -- [Wikipedia](https://en.wikipedia.org/wiki/CA-18)
 ### Committees
-Anna G. Eshoo is the #3 Republican on the House Committee on Energy and Commerce
+Anna G. Eshoo is the #3 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```